JinleYe/online_store/README.md

 # READ ME (Pixelated Paradise- Capstone Project):

-Note: This readme provides a brief overview of the project in its entirety– for a specific readme of the frontend and backend sub-projects please read: - [Further Reading](#further-reading)
+Note: This readme provides a brief overview of the project in its entirety– for a specific readme of the frontend and backend sub-projects please read - [Further Reading](#further-reading)

 #ADD LOGO IMAGE!!